OnroerendErfgoed/skosprovider/docs/intro.rst

   :class:`skosprovider.skos.Collection` should be placed.
 Since this is a fairly standard requirement for most thesauri, we have implemented this by looking at the :term:`SKOS-THES` specification.
-We have borrowed the :class:`skosprovider.skos.Concept.subordinate_arrays` and :class:`skosprovider.skos.Collection.superordinates` properties from this specification.
+We have borrowed the :attr:`skosprovider.skos.Concept.subordinate_arrays` and :attr:`skosprovider.skos.Collection.superordinates` properties from this specification.
 In effect, it turns a SKOS Collecion that has one or more superordinates into a ThesaurusArray.